 This impressive museum has collected a solid range of Burns memorabilia, including manuscripts and possessions of the poet, like the pistols he packed for his work as a taxman.
 There's good biographical information, and a series of displays that bring to life poems via background snippets, translations and recitations.
 Appropriately, the museum doesn't take itself too seriously: there's plenty of humour that the poet surely would have approved of, and entertaining audio and visual performances will keep the kids amused.

-The admission ticket also covers the atmospheric Burns Cottage, connected via a walkway to the Birthplace Museum.
+The admission ticket also covers the atmospheric Burns Birthplace Cottage (open 11am to 5pm), connected via a walkway to the Birthplace Museum.
 Born in the little box-bed in this cramped thatched dwelling, the poet spent the first seven years of his life here.
 It's an attractive display that gives you a context for reading plenty of his verse.
 Much-needed translation of some of the more obscure Scots farming terms he loved to use decorate the walls.